LeNPaul/hungry-minds/_drafts/the-power-of-habit-charles-duhigg-book-summary.md

 > The evidence is clear: If you want to change a habit, you must find an alternative routine, and your odds of success go up dramatically when you commit to changing as part of a group.
 Belief is essential, and it grows out of a communal experience, even if that community is only as large as two people.

 #### The Habits of Successful Organizations

+The most important habits are keystone habits.
+These habits have the power to start a chain reaction, changing other habits, both on an individual and organizational level.
+They help other habits to flourish by creating new structures.
+Within organizations, cultures grow out of keystone habits.

+Examples of keystone habits include keeping lists, visualizing the perfect scenario prior to a performance, keeping a journal (especially a food journal for losing weight), grit, and exercise.
+Willpower is an important keystone habit for individual success.
+The best way to stengthen willpower is to make it into a habit.

+> Willpower isn’t just a skill.
+It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things...
+As people strengthened their willpower muscles in one part of their lives—in the gym, or a money management program—that strength spilled over into what they ate or how hard they worked.
+Once willpower became stronger, it touched everything.

+When you employ the same rules as the habit loop and plan around painful inflection points where you would usually give you, you increase your willpower.

+> This is how willpower becomes a habit: by choosing a certain behavior ahead of time, and then following that routine when an inflection point arrives.

+> When people are asked to do something that takes self-control, if they think they are doing it for personal reasons—if they feel like it’s a choice or something they enjoy because it helps someone else—it’s much less taxing.
+If they feel like they have no autonomy, if they’re just following orders, their willpower muscles get tired much faster.

+> For companies and organizations, this insight has enormous implications.
+Simply giving employees a sense of agency—a feeling that they are in control, that they have genuine decision-making authority—can radically increase how much energy and focus they bring to their jobs.

+All organizations operate through organizational habits - unwritten rules that emerge though interaction between everyone in an organization.
+They create truces between warring entities and ensure that an equilibrium is achieved between everyone.
+However, unbalanced truces cause issues.
+Conversely, it also needs to be clear who is in charge and has ultimate responsibility.
+There must be a balance between both sides.
+During turmoil, organizational habits become malleable enough to both assign responsibility and create a more equitable balance of power.
+During a crisis, this allows leaders to remake organizational habits.

+People like familiarity - this is like a habit.
+When people experience something familiar, there is less brain activity needed.
+We can use this understanding to influence how taste in something is developed.

+> Whether selling a new song, a new food, or a new crib, the lesson is the same: If you dress a new something in old habits, it’s easier for the public to accept it.

 #### The Habits of Societies